On Geometric Structure of Point Particles

-A vital clue to the relation between $\phi_{m}$ and $k_{m}$ can be found in equation~\eref{eq:3.7}, that is, the coupling of cylindrical functions of order $m=\pm 1$ utilizing the common $k$.
-An attention should be paid to the ratio of $c_{-1}^{2}/c_{1}^{2}\sim\tilde{k}^{4}$ self-contained in equation~\eref{eq:3.7}, which plays a crucial r\^{o}le in quark confinement.
-Notice that confinement of leptonic fields inside the cylinder of ${\bf\Phi}_{-1/2}$, which is compared to perfectly conducting wall, resembles the quark confinement.
-Hence, as compatible with the $k$-scaling form, we describe the multi-mode coupling among ${\bf\Phi}_{m}$.
-At this juncture, we introduce hyper coupling constant defined by $\phi_{\mathrm{P}}^{2}=\left(\xi_{-1/2}k_{-1/2}\right)^{-4}$, and suppose that modules of ${\bf\Phi}_{m}$ are self-adjusted such that their intensities satisfy $\phi_{m}^{2}/\phi_{\mathrm{P}}^{2}=k_{m}^{4}$ each.
+A vital clue to the relation between $\phi_{m}$ and $k_{m}$ is found in the coupling of cylindrical functions of order $m=\pm 1$ (Sect.~\ref{sec:3.1}).
+An attention should be paid to the ratio of $c_{-1}^{2}/c_{1}^{2}\sim\tilde{k}^{4}$, which plays a critical r\^{o}le in the quark confinement.
+Altogether, the confinement of ${\bf\Psi}_{-}$ inside the cylinder of ${\bf\Phi}_{-1/2}$, which is compared to perfectly conducting wall, resembles the confinement of the color electric field as seen in the dual superconductor picture~\cite{nambu1974}.
+Hence, along the $\tilde{k}$-scaling form, we describe the multi-mode coupling among ${\bf\Phi}_{m}$.
+We here introduce the hyper coupling constant $\phi_{p}^{2}$ [$\sim(\xi_{-1/2}k_{-1/2})^{-4}$], and hypothesize that the flows of ${\bf\Phi}_{m}$ are self-adjusted in the way their intensities satisfy $\phi_{m}^{2}/\phi_{p}^{2}=k_{m}^{4}$ each.
 Then, we have the chain rule for $m=-1/2$, $-1$, and $1$, expressed as follows: